abraham-santhosh/onam-race-boat-game/README.md

 - Dynamic water waves 🌊
 - Obstacles for extra challenge
 - Scoreboard tracking player distance
+- Power-ups: Four different types of power-up circles appear randomly on the river:

+Speed Boost (Orange 🟠): Gives a temporary horizontal speed increase.

+Shield (Cyan 🔵): Protects your boat from the next obstacle collision.

+Payasam Boost (White ⚪️): Gives a large, immediate forward speed burst.

+Banana Slip (Yellow 🟡): A trap that causes your boat to slide backward
 - Festive Onam vibes 🎊

 AI tools used